Do you have a hunch that the foreshadowing examples in this post will help you understand what the heck it actually is?

 Afterward, we’ll circle back on more movie examples.

-Examples of Foreshadowing in Literature
+Examples of Foreshadowing in English Literature

 Author E.B.
 White gives young readers of “Charlotte’s Web” a hint of an impending unpleasantry in the barn when Charlotte warns Templeton the rat that his rotten egg is “a regular stink bomb”.